pydata/xarray/doc/internals/duck-arrays-integration.rst

 .. warning::

-    This is a experimental feature.
-Please report any bugs or other difficulties on xarray's issue tracker.
+    This is an experimental feature.
+Please report any bugs or other difficulties on `xarray's issue tracker <https://github.com/pydata/xarray/issues>`_.

 Xarray can wrap custom numpy-like arrays (":term:`duck array`s") - see the user guide documentation.